 - Challenge Level: 9

-- LGBT Factor: 10 (There’s a very high probability that your male instructor here is gay, and the class has a real dance party feel to it.
-If you’re lucky, you may even catch one of the PrideRides, held frequently in June — New Orleans Pride is June 9-11!)
+- LGBTQ Factor: 10 (There’s a very high probability that your male instructor here is gay, and the class has a real dance party feel to it.
+If you’re lucky, you may even catch one of the PrideRides, held frequently in June — New Orleans Pride 2020 is June 12-14!)

 - Times a disco ball lights up in a typical class: 3-4

-The downtown location is the expansion of NOLA fitness guru Mark Berger’s mid city location.
-The downtown location is sleek, sexy and has got some really dope mood lighting in the studios.
 I dropped in for a morning yoga class and later an afternoon spin class.
 The studio is state-of-the-art and I loved both classes I took.
 The yoga studio doubles as a TRX class as well, so technically you’ve got three studios in one.
-HP Downtown is located in the very up-and-coming South Market District of the CBD, so there is plenty to eat/see/shop after you are done with class.
+HigherPower MidCity is located a few short blocks away from City Park, so consider a stroll through the park for a post-workout cool down.

 - Challenge Level: 9

-- LGBT Factor: 10 (Owner Mark Berger is one of the best allies in the city, and there are few studios in town that are more gay-friendly than Higher Power.)
+- LGBTQ Factor: 10 (Owner Mark Berger is one of the best allies in the city, and there are few studios in town that are more gay-friendly than Higher Power.)

-- Times my yoga instructor said “yaaas,” the true sign of a great gay workout: 4
+- Number of times my yoga instructor said “yaaas,” (the true sign of a great gay workout): 4

 Big Easy Bootcamp